almossawi/firefox-code-quality/README.md

 ``https://metrics.mozilla.com/code-quality/dep/?filename=xpcom/glue/nsINIParser.cpp&download=false``

-The response is a JSON file like this:
+The response is a JSON object like this:

 ```javascript
 {